 Currently on view in HoMA’s second floor gallery at First Hawaiian Center, Formations, an exhibition of mixed media works by Honolulu-based artists Renee Iijima and Taylor Johnson, uses symbolic imagery and portraiture to explore the effects of time, growth, death, and decay on the formation of identity.

-It’s hard not to stop and contemplate life when viewing Iijima’s soulful work.
+It’s hard to not stop and contemplate life when viewing Iijima’s soulful work.

 Iijima’s installation acts as a thoughtful notation on the nature of human existence.
 Her intimate pieces employ personal iconography including eggs, snakes, and portraits, and reflect on themes of birth, transformation, memory, and mortality.
 The translucent qualities of glass and composite mica (a naturally occurring mineral mixed with shellac), allow Iijima to work in layers that simultaneously obscure and reveal.
 Symbolic references to transition and change appear in faces that peer through spider webs, flower buds, moth wings, or egg shells; while reminders of the impermanence of life and inevitability of death can be seen in memento mori images of skulls and snakes.